Binge eating disorder: Underreporting in men

-Eating disorders are oftentimes underreported in men.
+Men often do not report a personal issue of BED.
 Underreporting could be a result of measurement bias due to how eating disorders are defined.
 The current definition for eating disorders focuses on thinness.
 However, eating disorders in men tend to center on muscularity and would therefore warrant a need for a different measurement definition.
-Further research should focus on including more men in samples since previous research has focused primarily on women.
+Overvaluation rates of body weight or shape in adolescent males are significantly lower than their female counterparts (4.9% and 24.2%, respectively).
+Little is known if this discrepancy is an indicator of later onset of body image distortion in males or a consequence of female-centric diagnostic frameworks for eating disorders.